When School Is Out, Safari Camps Are In!

 Campers must turn 5 years old by October 1, 2025

-Campers must be registered for the grade level they will enter in Fall 2025.
+Campers must be registered for the grade level they will enter in Fall 2026.
 All camp curricula are designed based on Colorado Academic Standards and NGSS with specific activities appropriate for each developmental stage.
-Registering a camper for the wrong age/grade group will result in a dropped registration without refund or, in the rare situation where a transfer to the correct age group is available, a minimum administrative fee of $50 per transferred camp.
-Note, transfers are not guaranteed and rarely available.
+During the registration process, you will be required to input the name of your camper/s for each camp purchased.
+Registering a camper other than your own child and/or the wrong age & grade will result in a dropped registration in alignment with the Safari Camps cancellation policy.
+Camp registrations cannot be transferred to other families or other dates.

 Campers are not allowed to attend more than one camp with the same title.
 This prevents children from attending camp where they repeat the same curriculum and activities.
-Registering campers for camps with the same title will result in dropped registrations without refund or, in the rare situation where a transfer to an alternative, qualifying camp is available, a minimum administrative fee of $50 per transferred camp.
-Note, transfers are not guaranteed and rarely available.
+Registering campers for camps with the same title will result in dropped registrations in alignment with the Safari Camps cancellation policy.

 Campers need to bring the following each day: